 Gestational surrogacy is being debated in Western countries, and indeed there are few countries that allow it.
 We have published several articles on this issue, highlighting the humanitarian, ethical, medical and legal concerns (read HERE).
 Read also our article published in Linacre Quarterly HERE.

-According to a new research report discussed in GlobeNewswire, “Technological advancements in assisted reproductive technologies, rising awareness regarding infertility treatment, and a growing number of fertility clinics will drive the surrogacy market growth over the forecast period”.
+According to a new report discussed in GlobeNewswire, “Technological advancements in assisted reproductive technologies, rising awareness regarding infertility treatment, and a growing number of fertility clinics will drive the surrogacy market growth over the forecast period”.
 In fact, the global surrogacy market is expected to pass $27.5 billion by 2025.

 From a bioethical point of view, surrogate pregnancy objectifies women and the children themselves, degrading their status of a human being by treating them as an object of a commercial contract.
 To this is added the long assisted reproduction treatment and the severe rules that this commercial contract imposes over the women and their families, an objective intrusion of their privacy.
 Furthermore, it could deprive the children of a mother or father in the frequent cases that same-sex couples decide to have a child.